 Sometimes my mice would squeal in terror in the middle of the night.
 I separated them, but it didn't do any good.
 I tried to train the wanna-be alpha that any time he made the others squeak I would put him alone in the travel cage for five to ten minutes.
 It didn't work.
-For mice, as well as humans, order needs to be established, and you should just sit on the sidelines and observe until it's over.
+For mice as well as humans, order needs to be established, and you may need to just sit on the sidelines and observe until it's over.

 Once the mice have sorted out which one is king, they probably will continue to fight now and then.
-Sometimes they're only playing, other times it serves as a challenge or reminder as to who's in charge.
+Sometimes they're only playing, and other times it serves as a challenge or reminder as to who's in charge.
 But again, this won't hurt them.

 If you catch it early, you can break up a serious fight before it starts.
 Mice will face-off by rearing up on their hind legs.
 They'll slap their tails against the floor to threaten each other.
 If you see this, grab them before they bring their teeth into the situation.
 You won't find an easier time to stop the fight.

 Never take the submissive mouse out of the cage.
-When you see bullying, you don't want the bully to think he won, so you have to pull him out for a while--ten or fifteen minutes will usually cool him off.
-I recommend having at least one cage--even a small one--for each mouse that you own.
-This way you never have to scramble for a makeshift holding pen if your mice start squabbling in the middle of the night.
+When you see bullying, you don't want the bully to think he won, so you have to pull him out for a while—ten or fifteen minutes will usually cool him off.
+I recommend having at least one cage—even a small one—for each mouse that you own.
+This way, you never have to scramble for a makeshift holding pen if your mice start squabbling in the middle of the night.

 You should be concerned if one of your mice starts bleeding.
-If someone bites them hard enough that it opens a wound, immediately take the bully out of the cage--use gloves.
+If someone bites them hard enough that it opens a wound, immediately take the bully out of the cage—use gloves.
 If they can wound other mice, they can wound you.
 Keep a pair of leather work gloves by the cage if you have two or more male mice.

 Sometimes it can be hard to determine the aggressor.
 Don't assume.
 I took my alpha out one night because he constantly picked on one of the smaller mice in his cage.
 When I held him for a few minutes I noticed his back and bits of his tail were oozing blood.
 The younger, submissive mouse just got tired of being picked on and he fought back.
-(That's them in the picture below.)
 When this happens, don't ever put them in the same cage again.
 It may be possible that the fight was a single event, but three days later, the submissive tried to finish the job and gave the alpha a severe beating.
-If that can happen, don't risk the health of your pets.
+If that level of aggression is happening, it's not worth risking the health of your pets.